Best Of17 min read

 Try Pipedrive

 Pipedrive does one thing really well: it keeps salespeople focused on actually selling.
-The visual pipeline is genuinely one of the cleanest in the industry, and the activity-based selling philosophy — it nudges you toward your next action, not just your deal stage — is something junior reps benefit from in a real, measurable way.
-New reps at companies I've talked to are typically up and running in under a day.
+The visual pipeline is genuinely one of the cleanest interfaces I've seen, and the activity-based selling philosophy — nudging you toward your next action instead of just your deal stage — is something junior reps actually benefit from.
+New reps I've talked to usually get up and running in under a day.

-This isn't a marketing platform, and it's not trying to be.
-Honestly, I find that refreshing.
-If you want a CRM that your sales team will actually open every morning without being dragged to it, Pipedrive is the one.
+This isn't trying to be a marketing platform, which I find refreshing.
+If you want a CRM your sales team will actually open every morning without being dragged to it, Pipedrive is the one.

 Key Features: